pymc-devs/pymc-examples/examples/ode_models/ODE_Lotka_Volterra_multiple_ways.myst.md

     * Specification
     * Least Squares Solution
 * Gradient-free Bayesian Inference
-    * Wrap `odeint` in an Aesara operator for use in PyMC
+    * Wrapping `odeint` in a Pytensor operator for use in PyMC
     * Bayesian inference using gradient-free methods
         * Slice Sampler
         * DEMetropolisZ Sampler